Director of Staff Recruitment

 In his free time, Nikhil enjoys directing hackathons, volunteering, and eating sushi.

-Veda is a sophomore studying Political Science and English with a minor in Education.
-She is particularly interested in the judicial system and education policy as it pertains to equality of educational opportunity and closing the achievement gap in public schools.
-Over the summer, she interned with the Workers' Rights Project at the North Carolina Justice Center, where she assisted with advocacy and coalition building amongst various pro-labor organizations.
+Veda is a junior studying Political Science and English with a minor in French.
+She is particularly interested in the judicial system, international political economy, and the intersection of labor and education policy.
+In summers past, she has interned with the Workers' Rights Project at the North Carolina Justice Center, where she assisted with advocacy and coalition building amongst various pro-labor organizations.
+She was also a 2019 Summer Fellow and is year-long Bonner intern at the Marian Cheek Jackson Center for Saving and Making History, an organization dedicated to history preservation and advocacy in the historically black neighborhoods of Northside and Pine Knolls in Chapel Hill.

-Veda is always happy to discuss diversity and inclusion initiatives, local civil rights history, and gush over her favorite author, Toni Morrison.
+Veda is always happy to discuss equity in public schools, local civil rights history, and Toni Morrison’s collected works.

 NC Internship Coordinator